giakhangdouble/puppeteer/docs/api.md

 #### puppeteer.networkConditions
 - returns: <[Object]>

-Returns a list of network conditions to be used with [`page.emulateNetworkConditions(networkConditions)`](#pageemulatenetworkConditions).
-Actual list of devices can be found in [`src/common/NetworkConditions.ts`](https://github.com/puppeteer/puppeteer/blob/main/src/common/NetworkConditions.ts).
+Returns a list of network conditions to be used with [`page.emulateNetworkConditions(networkConditions)`](#pageemulatenetworkconditionsnetworkconditions).
+Actual list of conditions can be found in [`src/common/NetworkConditions.ts`](https://github.com/puppeteer/puppeteer/blob/main/src/common/NetworkConditions.ts).

 ```js
 const puppeteer = require('puppeteer');